IEvangelist/davidpine.net/content/blog/angular-2-http.md

 the values are actually different than they once were.

 You could take advantage of `.buffer`, `.throttle`, `.interval`, `.window`, `.range`, etc...
-The list goes on and on, and <a href="https://github.com/Reactive-Extensions/RxJS/tree/master/src/core/linq/observable" target="_blank">this is the source for most of what you can take advantage</a>.
+The list goes on and on, and {{< url-link "this is the source for most of what you can take advantage" "https://github.com/Reactive-Extensions/RxJS/tree/master/src/core/linq/observable" >}}.

 ### Let's Summarize